-We've all been there - you run into your favorite grocery or big box store "real quick" to grab some milk and bread, $50 (or if you really lack self-control, like me, $100) later you're wondering what the heck happened.
-Sound familiar?
-I have recently decided that enough is enough.
-I need to get a handle on my budget and exercise more discipline when shopping.
+We've all been there - you run into your favorite grocery or big box store "real quick" to grab some milk and bread, $50 or $100 later, you're wondering what the heck happened.

 I've found a few things that really work in keeping me on budget!